India a country of Hindus, not Hindutvadis: Rahul Gandhi | Politics

 India a country of Hindus, not Hindutvadis: Rahul Gandhi

-Congress leader Rahul Gandhi on Sunday said India is a country of Hindus and not Hindutvadis, who want to be in power in any condition.He said if there is inflation in the country and there is suffering, then this has been done by Hindutvadis.This is a country of Hindus, not Hindutvadis.
+Congress leader Rahul Gandhi on Sunday said India is a country of Hindus and not Hindutvadis, who want to be in power at any cost.

 - Country: